On products of long cycles: short cycle dependence and separation probabilities: Introduction

 \end{proposition}

-An advantage of combinatorial proofs is that they can often be used to refine enumerative results, taking into account statistics that cannot be studied easily with algebraic tools.
-We illustrate this fact by studying {\em separation probabilities} in products of $n$-cycles with $n-a$-cycles (here, we can also deal with the case $a=0$).
+An advantage of combinatorial proofs is that they can often be used to refine enumerative results, taking into account statistics that cannot be studied easily with the character approach.
+We illustrate this fact by studying {\em separation probabilities} in products of $n$-cycles with $(n-a)$-cycles (here, we can also deal with the case $a=0$).

 The notion of separable permutations has been introduced in a recent paper of Bernardi, Du, Morales and Stanley \cite{BernardiEtAlSeparation}.
 The main question is to compute the probability that given elements are in the same or different cycles in a product of uniform random permutations of given types (see Section \ref{SectSeparability} for a formal definition).
-For example, in Proposition \ref{Prop1KSep}, we give an explicit formula for the following problem, formulated by Stanley in \cite[pages 54-71]{StanleyTalkPP2010}: what is the probability that $1,2,\dots,k$ lie in different cycles of $\alpha \cdot \beta$, where $\alpha$ and $\beta$ are a random full cycle and $n-a$-cycle, respectively, in $\Sym{n}$?
+For example, in Proposition \ref{Prop1KSep}, we give an explicit formula for the following problem, formulated by Stanley in \cite[pages 54-71]{StanleyTalkPP2010}: what is the probability that $1,2,\dots,k$ lie in different cycles of $\alpha \cdot \beta$, where $\alpha$ and $\beta$ are a random full cycle and an $(n-a)$-cycle, respectively, in $\Sym{n}$?
 Our method is to establish an induction relation for separation probabilities (Theorem \ref{ThmRecBonaPb}).
-This formula is based on the inductive proof of Theorem \ref{ThmDependence}.
+This formula is based on the inductive proof of the hook-case Theorem \ref{ThmDependence}.

 Another advantage of the inductive method is that, in principle, it can be generalised to factorisation problems where we do not require any partition to be $(n)$, although computations become more cumbersome.
-We give two examples of this kind of results in Section \ref{sec:cycles}: \begin{itemize} \item an explicit formula for the distribution of the number of cycles in the product of two cycles of given lengths (Theorem \ref{thm:maincount}); \item an involved explicit formula for separation probability in products of two $n-1$-cycles (Theorem \ref{thm:bigthm}).
+We give two examples of this kind of results in Section \ref{sec:cycles}: \begin{itemize} \item an explicit formula for the distribution of the number of cycles in the product of two cycles of given lengths (Theorem \ref{thm:maincount}); \item an involved explicit formula for the separation probability for the product of two $(n-1)$-cycles (Theorem \ref{thm:bigthm}).
 This leads us to an appealing conjecture (Conjecture \ref{ConjGenSymmetry}), extending a symmetry property proved by the four authors mentioned above, given in \cite[Eq.
 (1)]{BernardiEtAlSeparation}. \end{itemize}